yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/Processor_SDK_Linux_File_System_Optimization_Customization.rst

     The |__SDK_FULL_NAME__| ships with a default file system:

-    #. tisdk-rootfs-image-<machine>.tar.gz - This file system is created by taking
+    #. tisdk-default-image-<machine>.tar.gz - This file system is created by taking
        a base file system and adding all the additional SDK components such as 3D graphics, matrix, profiling tools, etc. It is somewhat larger than a base file system, but is meant to have most of the tools developers would